annawojtczak777/my_tasks/DL/readme.md

 ## DL task
-- model DNNdetermining the type of wine based on a popular dataset: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html
+- function which create a DNN model determining the type of wine based on a popular dataset:  https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html